rse/audio-setup/audio-chain.md

 - **TDR Limiter GE** for [volume limiting](audio-chain/screenshot-16-limiter.png)<br/>
   Rationale: a very flexible and powerful limiter, near zero latency

+If you want to reduce the overall number of required plugins (for licensing cost or simplification purposes), use one of the following three alternative chains.

+Alternative Chain 1:

+- **Waves WNS** for noise suppression (phase 1)
+- **Waves NS1** for noise suppression (phase 2)
+- **Waves F6** for equalization and exciting
+- **Waves eMO D5** for expansion, de-essing, compression, and limiting

+Alternative Chain 2:

+- **Waves WNS** for noise suppression (phase 1)
+- **Waves NS1** for noise suppression (phase 2)
+- **Waves Scheps Ombi Channel** for expansion, de-essing, equalization, exciting, compression, and limiting

+Alternative Chain 3:

+- **Speachy** for noise suppression, expansion, de-essing, equalization, exciting, compression, and limiting

 ### Monitoring

 For the fine-tuning of the processing chain, the following additional products are also used: